google/oss-fuzz/README.md

 * [New Target Guide](docs/new_target.md) walks through steps necessary to add new targets to oss-fuzz.
-* [Running and Building Fuzzers](docs/building_running_fuzzers.md) documents the process for fuzzers that are *part of target project* source code repository.
+* [Running and Building Fuzzers](docs/building_running_fuzzers.md) documents the process for fuzzers that are *part of target* source code repository.
 * [Running and Building External Fuzzers](docs/building_running_fuzzers_external.md) documents the process for fuzzers that are
   *part of oss-fuzz* source code repository.
 * [Targets List](targets/README.md) lists OSS targets added to oss-fuzz.